-(L) The reclamation commission may appoint hearing officers to conduct hearings on issues of fact and law arising in an appeal or to perform any other duties as directed by the commission.
-The hearing officer shall have the same powers and authority in conducting the hearing as granted the reclamation commission.
+(L) The commission may appoint hearing officers to conduct hearings on issues of fact and law arising in an appeal or to perform any other duties as directed by the commission or its secretary.
+The hearing officer shall have the same powers and authority in conducting hearings as granted to the reclamation commission.

 Promulgated Under: 119.03